edanca/automation-webdriverio-project/README.md

 Then you need to create a new connection pointing to `localhost:5900`, generally the default user in these applications are `admin` and the password `secret`.

-IMPORTANT: Notice that the docker container will only be live while the tests are running, which is around 50 sec, after that the container is deleted.
+*IMPORTANT*: Notice that the docker container will only be live while the tests are running, which is around 50 sec, after that time the container is deleted.

 After completed the above steps, open a connection in your remote server viewer and see the tests running.

- *BE CAUTION* to do not interact with the browser inside the container, otherwise you could interrupt the test and make it fail.
+*BE CAUTIOUS* to do not interact with the browser inside the container, otherwise you may interrupt the test and make it fail.